-The details of the available projects for the Infection, Immunity & Repair theme are outlined on this page.
-You can find other projects on the Infection, Immunity & Repair and Neuroscience & Mental Health pages.
+The details of the available projects for the Population Health Sciences theme are outlined on this page.
+You can find other projects on the Infection, Immunity, Antimicrobial Resistance & Repair and Neuroscience & Mental Health pages.
 A full list of our available projects can be downloaded below.

-For full project descriptions, including contact details for the lead supervisor, click the download link by the project title.
+For full project descriptions, including contact details for the lead supervisor, click the link on the project title.

-Applications to the GW4 BioMed MRC DTP will be accepted via this online survey until 5 pm on 23rd November 2020.
+Applications to the GW4 BioMed2 MRC DTP will be accepted via this online survey until 5pm on 26th November 2021.
 For guidance on the application criteria and decision timeline, please see the information here.